-The Nashville real estate market has made incredible strides since the recovery took hold approximately six years ago.
-For all intents and purposes, Music City is firing on all cylinders and pacing the country’s latest boom.
+The Nashville housing market has made incredible strides since the start of the pandemic.
+In fact, Music City is firing on all cylinders and pacing the country’s latest boom.
 Nearly every indicator is better off today than it was a short time ago, and there’s nothing to suggest the positive trends won’t continue.
-The city’s unique combination of rising prices and rabid demand promote a healthy market most cities would be envious of.
+The city’s unique combination of rising prices and rabid demand promotes a healthy market most cities would be envious of.
 It is worth noting, however, that real estate in Nashville owes its recent bout of success to one indicator more than any other: millennial participation.
 Buyers in their mid-30s have flocked to the Nashville real estate market in order to secure affordable housing, effectively propping up the city’s real estate industry.
-As a result, real estate is in a good place in Nashville, and investors should take note — that is, if they haven’t already.
+As a result, real estate is in a good place in Nashville.

 [ Thinking about investing in real estate?
 Learn how to get started by registering to attend a FREE online real estate class from expert real estate investors. ]